bcoles/ssrf_proxy/README.md

                           (separated by ',') (Default: none)

   SSRF connection options:
-       --proxy=PROXY      Use an HTTP proxy to connect to the server.
+       --proxy=PROXY      Use a proxy to connect to the server.
+                          (Supported proxies: http, https, socks)
        --insecure         Skip server SSL certificate validation.
        --timeout=SECONDS  Connection timeout in seconds (Default: 10)